hyperledger/besu-docs/docs/Concepts/Merge.md

 [Ethereum 1.0](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/) client) and a consensus client (previously called an [Ethereum 2.0](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/) client).

-Execution clients, such as Besu, manage state and execute transactions on the execution layer.
+Execution clients, such as Besu, manage the state and execute transactions on the execution layer.
 Consensus clients, such as [Teku](https://docs.teku.consensys.net/en/stable/), maintain [consensus](#merge-consensus) on the [Beacon Chain](https://ethereum.org/en/upgrades/beacon-chain/) (consensus layer).
 Execution and consensus clients communicate with each other using the